PingYang16/PingYang16.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Announcements and news can be much longer than just quick inline posts.
-In fact, they can have all the features available for the standard blog posts.
-See below.

----

 The article <em>Classifying the toxicity of pesticides to honey bees via support vector machines with random walk graph kernels</em> is on the cover of Journal of Chemical Physics.

 Cover graphic artist: Paul Morris.
 (Thanks Paul!)